 The same influencer’s core program probably wouldn’t benefit this person well, even though it could benefit others.
 If anything, the energy to perform this program would be better spent in other ways, or in active recovery sessions.

 3) If someone is a bit more middle of the road in that they’re a typical working person who works out to expend energy and destress, but struggles to be consistent sometimes, then my efforts would be spent around identifying the activities that give them most pleasure and satisfaction.

 That influencer’s strength program posted on instagram probably wouldn’t satisfy this person and would likely just reinforce their inconsistency and lack of enthusiasm.

 4) Lastly, if someone is looking to burn fat and feel lean, then the strategy would be more surrounded around challenging current workout narratives and approaches, get them on a structured strength program, and discuss his or her current nutrition behavior.

 The Instagram cardio program would likely be counterproductive to this person’s goals, and would not benefit them without having a strength program tailored to him or her.

-In these four examples, you can see that while there are resources available for nearly anything we’re looking for, how we apply them is entirely depending on the person, their goals, and their needs for success.
+In these four examples, you can see that while there are resources available for nearly anything we are looking for, how we apply them is entirely dependent on the person, her/his goals, and her/his needs to achieve success.

 In moments of struggle or confusion, we often forget what we are capable of, or we resign to always doing it ourselves.
-In those moments, I want to remind folks to still have faith in using support or coaches for pursuing and achieving certain goals.
-In addition to leaning on others, perhaps it’s best to also start learning your own why behind fitness by auditing your current practices and your intentions behind them.
+In those moments, I want to remind you to still have faith in using support or coaches for pursuing and achieving certain goals.
+In addition to leaning on others, perhaps it’s best to also start learning your own “why” behind fitness by taking inventory of your current practices and your intentions behind them.